a

 AWS Lambda Pricing

-Lambda uses a pay-as-you-go model where users are charged based on what resources they use, how many requests they make, and for the code’s run time.
+Lambda uses a pay-as-you-go model where users are charged based on what resources they use, how many requests they make, and the code’s run time.
 Run time is calculated by when the code is called to when it either returns or terminates, rounded up to the nearest millisecond.
-The pricing for resources typically depends on how much memory is allocated to the program and the CPU power that is applied.
-Further details on function configuration can be found here.
+This means that users are only billed for the actual time their code is executing and not for the time when it is idle or not running.
+In addition to the pay-as-you-go model, several factors contribute to the pricing of AWS Lambda services.
+These factors include the amount of memory allocated to the program and the CPU power applied.
+By allocating more memory to a Lambda function, users can expect higher performance and faster execution times, but it also affects the overall cost.
+Similarly, the CPU power utilized by the function also affects the billing, as higher CPU power may result in faster execution but at a higher cost.

 Free Tier